 The rabbit pyrogen test (RPT) requires that rabbits be injected with a test substance and subsequently restrained for three hours, during which changes in their body temperature are monitored rectally.
-In Europe alone, more than 100,000 rabbits are used each year in the RPT,261 even though it has never been formally validated for its relevance to humans and its results can vary depending on the animal's stress level.
-There are also differences in pyrogen sensitivity among species, and the test is incompatible with certain drug classes.262
+In Europe alone, more than 100,000 rabbits are used each year in the RPT,262 even though it has never been formally validated for its relevance to humans and its results can vary depending on the animal's stress level.
+There are also differences in pyrogen sensitivity among species, and the test is incompatible with certain drug classes.263

 The Limulus amoebocyte lysate test (LAL), also called the bacterial endotoxins test, detects only bacterial endotoxins and no other pyrogens.
 It requires the use of haemolymph from captured horseshoe crabs.
 After the biomedical bleeding process, up to 30 per cent of the crabs die.
-Those who live are less likely to survive in the wild.263 A synthetic version of the LAL, in which the haemolymph is replaced by a recombinant reagent (the recombinant factor C assay), is available, but sensitivity is still limited to bacterial endotoxins.
+Those who live are less likely to survive in the wild.264 A synthetic version of the LAL, in which the haemolymph is replaced by a recombinant reagent (the recombinant factor C assay), is available, but sensitivity is still limited to bacterial endotoxins.

-Since 2010, the monocyte activation test (MAT) has been validated and included in the European Pharmacopoeia (Ph Eur) as a test for assessing pyrogen contamination.264 It mimics the innate human fever response in vitro, exposing human whole blood or isolated human monocytes to test articles followed by tests to detect pro-inflammatory cytokines released during exposure, and it is compatible with drugs and medical devices.265 It avoids the aforementioned problems with the RPT and LAL tests, and case studies document instances in which the MAT detected pyrogen contamination in products that had passed the RPT and LAL but caused fever in human patients.266
+Since 2010, the monocyte activation test (MAT) has been validated and included in the European Pharmacopoeia (Ph Eur) as a test for assessing pyrogen contamination.265 It mimics the innate human fever response in vitro, exposing human whole blood or isolated human monocytes to test articles followed by tests to detect pro-inflammatory cytokines released during exposure, and it is compatible with drugs and medical devices.266 It avoids the aforementioned problems with the RPT and LAL tests, and case studies document instances in which the MAT detected pyrogen contamination in products that had passed the RPT and LAL but caused fever in human patients.
+267

 Regulators in the EU, India, and the US accept the MAT, and the pharmacopoeias used in these regions all allow its use following product-specific validation.
-Nevertheless, animal tests are still used, despite their welldocumented limitations.267 To eliminate the use of animals in pyrogen tests, regulatory authorities and standards organisations must make increased effort to integrate and harmonise a preference for the MAT in international testing requirements and to encourage drug and device manufacturers to use and submit data from the MAT in their product dossiers.
-In September 2018, participants at a workshop organised by the PETA International Science Consortium Ltd. (the Science Consortium) and the US NTP Interagency Centre for the Evaluation of Alternative Toxicological Methods (NICEATM) discussed non-animal approaches to medical device pyrogen testing.
-Publication of the resulting report is forthcoming.268
+Nevertheless, animal tests are still used, despite their well-documented limitations.
+268 To eliminate the use of animals in pyrogen tests, regulatory authorities and standards organisations must make increased effort to integrate and harmonise a preference for the MAT in international testing requirements and to encourage drug and device manufacturers to use and submit data from the MAT in their product dossiers.
+In September 2018, participants at a workshop organised by the PETA International Science Consortium and NICEATM discussed non-animal approaches to medical device pyrogen testing.
+Publication of the resulting report is forthcoming.
+269

-Following a survey of pyrogen test users, the European Directorate for the Quality of Medicines & HealthCare (EDQM) revised the Ph Eur general chapter on the MAT to improve the method's usability and to emphasise that it is considered a replacement for animal-based pyrogen tests.^{269,270} This endorsement is repeated in statements from the European Medicines Agency.271 The International Organization for Standardization (ISO) is revising its guidance to allow use of the MAT when evaluating medical device pyrogen contamination, but the revision process has moved slowly.272 In the 8th edition of Indian Pharmacopoeia, the Indian Pharmacopeia Commission revised the pyrogen testing general chapter, introduced the monograph on MAT, and replaced the RPT with the LAL.273 Drug and device manufacturers report discomfort with regulatory ambiguity about the applicability of the MAT as a stand-alone pyrogen test, and the RPT and LAL will continue to be used until this is resolved.
+Following a survey of pyrogen test users, the European Directorate for the Quality of Medicines & HealthCare (EDQM) revised the Ph Eur general chapter on the MAT to improve the method's usability and to emphasise that it is considered a replacement for animal-based pyrogen tests. ^{270,271} This endorsement is repeated in statements from the European Medicines Agency.
+272 The International Organization for Standardization (ISO) is revising its guidance to allow use of the MAT when evaluating medical device pyrogen contamination, but the revision process has moved slowly.
+273 In the 8th edition of Indian Pharmacopoeia, the Indian Pharmacopeia Commission revised the pyrogen testing general chapter, introduced the monograph on MAT, and replaced the RPT with the LAL.
+274 Drug and device manufacturers report discomfort with regulatory ambiguity about the applicability of the MAT as a stand-alone pyrogen test, and the RPT and LAL will continue to be used until this is resolved.